Publisher: Gaijin Games

 Rhythm games may not be all the rage anymore the unique ones really stick out.
 You can’t pick your own songs, there are no fancy instruments, it’s just you and the controller/keyboard jumping to make a good techno beat.
 The idea of the game is to get through each of the three worlds through 12 levels each while jumping, kicking, and sliding your way through the level.
 If you get hit just once you reset back to the very beginning.
 While on the early levels this is fine the later ones take up to 4 minutes or more to complete so getting reset is so frustrating.

 The music is pretty good and full of life despite it being the same track through each level.
-During parts of the level you will pick up a giant plus sign that will add tracks to the beat and it also adds to the visuals.
+During parts of the level, you will pick up a giant plus sign that will add tracks to the beat and also add to the visuals.
 BIT.TRIP is really a game for casual players and hardcore platformers who miss the days of the 16/8 bit era.
-The game has a brilliant level design that adds a lot of challenge while still being manageable.
+The game has a brilliant level design that adds a lot of challenges while still being manageable.
 I haven’t really played a 2D platformer this addictive in years.

 The visuals are stunning with wonderful 16 bit to 3D translation and the game has a wide color palette that sticks to the 16 bit and 8-bit era.
 Everything is made of blocks but is built-in 3D and can really be a mind trip sometimes, especially when you first start playing.
 Don’t let the hard levels keep you from playing because being able to play the later levels is rewarding and challenging.
 I highly recommend this game to any 2D platformer or even for someone just looking for a fun arcade game.